lakhansamani/react-minimal-boilerplate/README.md

 # Minimal React Boilerplate

-Fully customizable React boilerplate, using latest `React`, `webpack` and `babel` version.
+Fully customizable React boilerplate, using latest `React`, `webpack` and `babel`.
 It includes production build process + local development using `webpack-dev-server` with hot reload.

 ## How to use?